 Chipset: AMD B450 | Socket: AMD AM4 | Video ports: 1x Display port, 1x HDMI | Maximum Memory: 4x DDR4 up to 128 GB, 3466 MHz | Rear USB Ports: 1x USB 3.1 Gen 2 Type C, 1x USB 3.1 Gen 2 Type A, 2x USB 2.0 Type A, 2x USB 3.1 Gen 1 | Expansion slots: 1x PCIe 3.0 X16, 1x PCIe 2.0 X16 (x4 mode), 3x PCIe 2.0 X1 | Storage: 6x SATA, 2x M.2 Socket | Network: 1x Gigabit LAN | Lighting: MSI Mystic Light | Dimensions: 12 inch x 9.6 inch | Form Factor: ATX | WIFI: Yes | Bluetooth: Yes

 MSI is one of the biggest players in the motherboard category in the world.
 MSI has been making top-level motherboards for a long time now.
 As such it was no surprise that we find ourselves with an MSI motherboard to top the chart.
-The MSI B450 Gaming Pro Carbon AC is the best B450 motherboard at this time for a wide variety of reasons, Not the least of which is the number of features it gives in the relatively competitive price.
+The MSI B450 Gaming Pro Carbon AC is the best B450 motherboard at this time for a wide variety of reasons, Not the least of which is the number of features it gives at a relatively competitive price.
 Before we get down to brass tacks let us look over the layout of the B450 Pro Carbon AC.

 The B450 Gaming Pro Carbon AC has four DDR4 DIMM slots on the top right side.
 On the same side, there is the MSI Mystic Light RGB zone.
 Coming downwards on the right-hand side we see the second Mystic Light RGB zone.
 A little down from the center we are greeted by the PCIe expansion slots.
 There are a total of two PCIe X16 slots and three PCIe X1 slots.
 This is lower than what we see in many motherboards these days.
 Three PCIe X16 slots have become pretty much standard nowadays.
 The USB ports offered on the back panel are also not the highest in number.
 There are 6 USB ports on the back panel, whereas we see many other b450 chipset motherboards providing more USB slots.

 All in all, we cannot begrudge MSI too much for not giving a ton of connectivity options as they have given some other features that are quite hard to match.
 The Pro Carbon AC has Bluetooth as well as WIFI connectivity.
-There are a ton of software for different purposes that can be used to get the best out of this motherboard.
+There is a ton of software for different purposes that can be used to get the best out of this motherboard.
 For example, there is software for cooling, software for performance, a rather in-depth software for RGB functions, and getting the RGB of different products in sync with each other.
 There is also a nice UEFI interface.
 Overall, just a very comprehensive software and UEFI network to help improve user experience.

 As you know cooling is very important for a motherboard to perform at its finest.
 A good cooling system allows your motherboard to perform significantly better than a poor cooling system would.
 The MSI B450 Pro Carbon AC has an effective cooling system with heatsinks, fans, and fan headers along with compatibility with water cooling, etc. Now we know this is a top-level motherboard.
-It is one of the best motherboards of its particular type, you would expect a high price.
+It is one of the best motherboards of its particular type, so you would expect a high price.
 The pricing is not the lowest, but it is definitely not high either.
 It is as a matter of fact very competitive in today’s market.

 2. ASUS ROG Strix B450 F